fahnestockj/megalopa/README.md

 # Megalopa

-A static site generator built (mostly) from scratch!
+A static site generator built from scratch!

 Including:
 - A Markdown -> Html parser
-- A web server
+- A web server with live reload
 - A CLI (using clap)

 WIP: